JonOfScience/EtymTreePython/README.md

 <style>.mermaid svg { height: auto; }</style>

 # EtymTreePython
-A python designed to allow input, display, and tracking of the vocabulary of a constructed language.
+A python project designed to allow input, display, and tracking of the vocabulary of a constructed language.

 ## Configuration
 ```mermaid